 From 1951 to 1953, Hicks served at the 11th Evacuation Hospital in Korea and later at the Osaka Hospital in Japan.
 Additional stations of duty include Lockburne Air Base in Columbus, Ohio; Valley Forge General Hospital in Phoenixville, Pennsylvania; Letterman Army Hospital in San Francisco, California; the U.S. Army Hospital at Fort Lee, Virginia; 2nd Field Hospital in Germany; the U.S. Army Hospital at Bremerhaven, Germany; and Womack Army Hospital at Fort Bragg, North Carolina.

 Hicks retired from the army as a major in April 1966, after twenty-one years of service.
 She built a house in Greensboro and worked part-time as a nurse at the L. Richardson Memorial Hospital.
-Mattie Hicks died in 2004.
+Mattie Hicks died Greensboro on 14 March 2004.